-381. MUSIC COMPOSITION/THREE CREDITS Prerequisite: MUT 283.
+381. MUSIC COMPOSITION/TWO CREDITS

+Prerequisite: MUT 283.
 For composition majors.
-Public performances of original compositions are required for the completion of MUT 383 and entrance to MUT 481-83.
-Twenty hour minimum weekly commitment including a one-hour lesson, seminar experience and composing.
+Public performances of original compositions are required for the completion of MUT 383 and entrance to MUT 481-483.
+Twenty-hour weekly commitment, including a one-hour lesson, seminar experience, and composing.

-383. MUSIC COMPOSITION/THREE CREDITS Prerequisite: MUT 381.
+383. MUSIC COMPOSITION/TWO CREDITS

+Prerequisite: MUT 381.
 For composition majors.
 Public performances of original compositions are required for the completion of MUT 383 and entrance to MUT 481-83.
 Twenty hour minimum weekly commitment including a one-hour lesson, seminar experience and composing.